lkloh/lkloh.github.io/about.md

 and [here](http://dl.acm.org/citation.cfm?id=2790516).
 I also served as a teaching assistant for two classes, Introduction to Information Security and [Foundations of Privacy](https://www.ece.cmu.edu/~ece734/).
-That was when I truly understood the important of conciseness after grading the homework of 120 students.

 And before grad school, I helped fuel the growth of two ed-tech companies at the same time.
 [One of them](https://edfinity.com/) provided hard math questions for teachers to assign to their students,